trentlarson/endorser-mobile/README.md

 `cd src/migration`
 `npx typeorm migration:create -n YourMigrationName`

-... and edit src/veramo/setup.js to import that file and add to `migrations`.
+... and edit it to include a field: 'public name = "ClassName...789"' ... and edit src/veramo/setup.js and add import for that file and add to `migrations` (and add to ALL_ENTITIES if there's a new table)